liamsmith3194/ace-of-steaks/README.md

 ### Site Visitor Goals

 1. As a site visitor, I want the theme of the restaurant to be immediately clear, for example: Fast food, Thai, Sushi, Steakhouse etc.
+    - The consistent content of the hero image and side nav bar across all pages make it abundantly clear regarding the theme of the restaurant.
+    - Not only is the theme obvious because of the name of the restaurant, but the image used increase the clarity of the type of restaurant.
 2. As a site visitor, I want some sort of confirmation of my booking.
+    - After making my booking, I received an email automated confirmation outlining the important details, giving me peace of mind that my booking had been successfully processed.
+    - The way the date and time are presented at in UK format.
+[As mentioned above](#issues)
 3. As a site visitor, I want access to my booking should I need to cancel my table.
+    - Managing my booking is really easy, clearly presented and functional.
+    - The use of the red for the button stands out from everything else on the page, which makes it easy for the user to see how to cancel/remove the booking.
+    - The use of the confirmation page is good to ensure the delete button wasn't clicked by mistake.
+    - The cancel button which take you back to the manage page is useful to recheck the booking details.
 4. As a site visitor, I want to be able to amend my booking, whether that is by changing the date and/or time or number of guests.
+    - The edit function located on the manage booking page is cleverly presented and labelled.
+    - After clicking the 'Update' button, the way the booking form retrieves my booking makes it easier to amend, rather than populating all the fields again from scratch.
+    - A great feature of the site is when after making the change(s) to the booking you are sent back to the manage booking page and data shown has been updated.
+    - An additional up-to-date confirmation email is a great way to ensure me that my amend(s) had been successful.
 5. As a site visitor, I want the menu or sample menu to be easily available.
+    - The use of the section tabs on this page is a clever way of presenting the menu.
+    - Showing a sample of each course gives me an idea of what will be on the menu when I visit, but not too much to be overwhelmed.
+    - The subtle transition between tabs is a nice effect.
+    - The use of the gold for dish name presents a clear contrast between the description.
 ### Admin User/Owner Goals

 1. As the site owner/admin user, I want the ability to amend and delete reservations, updating the site to allow the table to be replaced by a new booking.
+    - Going through the admin site is really easy, with the bookings panel on the left side of the screen.
+    - This opens up a list of all bookings created, clicking on the booking ID presents a form with the booking details.
+    - From there you have the ability to change any field, when saved it updates the database.
 2. As the site owner/admin user, I want to ensure a table can not be booked for the same date and time (double booked).
+    - There are two filters on the right side of the site used for the restaurant location and date.
+    - Using the date filter, the owner can double-check the site validation is working correctly (stopping users booking a table at the same time).

 ### Future Features

 -   Social media sign in and register
+-   Customisation of email confirmation (requires paid subsription)

 ## References